A friend reached out to me recently looking for an easy solution to record great audio while capturing video of her

 Knowing ease of use, affordability and portability were high on the list, I suggested the following.
 I hope this can help you, too!

 Ensuring In Ear Monitors (IEM’s) are clean, holes unclogged and all drivers are working can save you precious troubleshooting time and gain some confidence in your mix — although not the most glamorous daily task.
-This quick post will show you how to clean in ear monitors quickly with just a few tools and a bit of time.
+This quick post will show you how to clean in ear monitors quickly with just a few tools and a bit of time to take care of IEM earwax.
 Great for monitor engineers, FOH engineers and musicians!

 My tools & steps to clean in ear monitors

 This concoction was recommended to me by my audiologist for flushing out ears — equal parts 91% isopropyl alcohol and white vinegar.
 I dip a lint free rag into this and wipe down each IEM before attempting to clean out any impacted holes.